giriadini/docker-multistaging/README.md

      1. Built a base image.

-     2. Used From Scratch for building top layer image.
+     2. Used "From Scratch" for building top layer image.

           Reference:https://hub.docker.com/_/scratch/